ZitaoTech/9981_BLE_USB_Keyboard_Air/README.md

 The total weight of the keyboard is 39.8 g

 # Inspiration [🔼](#contents)
-This [page](https://github.com/ZitaoTech/9981_BLE_USB_Keyboard_Air/tree/main/Inspiration)shows what the keyboard can do besides functioning as a standalone Bluetooth keyboard.
+This [page](https://github.com/ZitaoTech/9981_BLE_USB_Keyboard_Air/tree/main/Inspiration) shows what the keyboard can do besides functioning as a standalone Bluetooth keyboard.